Merge - Talk on a Practice with EIW Architects

 Clontarf Trade Training Centre opens.

 EIW was proud to attend the opening of the new $3.3m Trade Training Centre at Clontarf Aboriginal College on March 27.
 Senator Jacinta Collins and Rev Mgr Michael Keating conducted the opening and blessing before students, staff and dignatories.
 The project is a partnership between Clontarf, Trinity and Mercedes Colleges and provides engineering and construction workshops, machine and finishing rooms, covered outdoor work areas and a horticulture shed.
 This outstanding project is testament to the EIW team made up of Andrew Teoh, Mark Oliver, Chad Mollett and overseen by Project Director, Philip Idle.

-Follow the link below to go to the website:
+Follow the link here to go to the website:

 Moving beyond the classroom: Accommodating the changing pedagogy of higher education.
-By Peter Lippman
+By Peter C. Lippman